AqME: Hérésie and En l'honneur de Jupiter (2007–2010)

-Their fourth studio album, entitled Hérésie (French for "Heresy"), was released on 4 February 2008.
+AqME's fourth studio album, Hérésie (French for "Heresy"), was released on 4 February 2008.

-After ten years of music with his mates, Ben left AqME in November 2008 in order to work entirely on his own group, Die on Monday.
-Next to latent period, the band integrates Mulder (Julien Hekking) as guitarist in January 2009, this one and ETN both performed within the band Grymt.
-This new quartet records a fifth album, En l'honneur de Jupiter (French for "In Honour of Jupiter") which is released on 19 October 2009.
+After ten years of playing music with his friends, Ben left AqME in November 2008 to devote himself entirely to his own band, Die on Monday.
+After a period of inactivity, AqME integrated Mulder (Julien Hekking) as guitarist in January 2009; he and ETN both performed in the band Grymt.
+This new quartet recorded a fifth album, En l'honneur de Jupiter (French for "In Honour of Jupiter"), which was released on 19 October 2009.

 Épithète, Dominion, Épitaphe and Les Sentiers de l'aube (2011–2013)

-Their sixth album Épithète, Dominion, Épitaphe (French for "Epithet, Dominion, Epitaph") release 10 April 2012 as Thomas Thirrion (Koma)'s swan song: Indeed, the singer has announced, to the surprise of the others AqME members, his complete withdrawal from the music world in March 2012.
-Vincent Peignart-Mancini take his place during the tour following album release.
+To the surprise of the other members of Aqme, the singer announced his complete withdrawal from the music scene in March 2012.
+Their sixth album, Épithète, Dominion, Épitaphe, was released on 10 April 2012 as Thirrion's swan song.
+Vincent Peignart-Mancini took over from Thirrion during the tour that followed the album's release.

-With this new singer, AqME releases an EP titled Les Sentiers de l'aube (French for "The Paths of Dawn") 15 October 2012, gathering 3 unreleased tracks and 3 live tracks from the previous albums.
+With this new singer, AqME released an EP titled Les Sentiers de l'aube (French for "The Paths of Dawn") on 15 October 2012.
+The EP featured three unreleased and three live songs from the previous albums.

-Dévisager Dieu (2014-2017)
+Thirrion embarked on a tattoo artist apprenticeship and began his new career in the shop of Tin-Tin in Paris.

-3 November 2014, AqME delivers his seventh album Dévisager Dieu (French for "To stare at God"): upstream from that release, the clip of Avant le Jour comes ahead.
-The band returns on the road at the ending of November 2014 to defend that new album.
-Charlotte takes a hiatus towards the band for the time to achieve her pregnancy.
-The bass will be taken during the rest of the tour by Vincent's twin brother, Julien Peignart-Mancini.
+Dévisager Dieu and AqME (2014–2017)

-AqME (since 2017)
+On 3 November 2014, AqME released their seventh album, Dévisager Dieu (French for "Staring at God").
+A music video for "Avant le Jour" was available before the release.
+The band returned to the road in late November 2014 to promote their new album, giving Charlotte time to complete her pregnancy.
+Vincent's twin brother, Julien Peignart-Mancini, took over the bass position for the remainder of the tour.

-To celebrate the 15 years of the first album Sombres efforts, AqME reissues it 21 April 2017 on a CD version (consist of 2 discs, one for the album remastered by Magnus Lindberg and the second containing demo versions as well as an unreleased recorded at that same era) and a LP version on the occasion of the Record Store Day, 22 April.
+To celebrate the 15th anniversary of the first album Sombres efforts, AqME reissued it on 21 April 2017 on a CD version (consisting of 2 discs, one for the album remastered by Magnus Lindberg and the second containing demo versions as well as an unreleased recording from that same era) and an LP version on the occasion of Record Store Day on 22 April.

-17 May 2017, the band shows the clip for Tant d'années, one amongst the tracks from the next album expected for the upcoming back-to-school season.
-The new album is announced 22 September 2017 with the eponymous title AqME.
+On 17 May 2017, the band released the music video for "Tant d'années," one of the songs from their upcoming album, AqME.
+This new album was announced on 22 September 2017.